FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Emergency stop
 ---------------------

-Click "Initial - Safety" in the menu bar, and then click the "Emergency stop" submenu to enter the configuration interface.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Emergency stop" submenu to enter the configuration interface.

 Emergency stop types 0, 1a, 1b, 2 can be set, stop time limit can be set, and stop distance limit can be set.